ondrovic/survey-test-form/docs/GITHUB_SECRETS_SETUP.md

 1. Go to **Actions** tab in your repository
 2. Push a change to the main branch
 3. Check that the deployment workflow runs successfully
-4. Verify that your app is deployed without Firebase connection errors
+4. Verify that your app is deployed without Supabase connection errors

 ## 🔍 Troubleshooting